neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/PackageManagement.rst

 different parties.

-We use *vendor namespaces* for package keys, i.e. all packages which are released and maintained by the TYPO3 and FLOW3 core teams start with ``TYPO3.*``.
+We use *vendor namespaces* for package keys, i.e. all packages which are released and maintained by the TYPO3 and TYPO3 Flow core teams start with ``TYPO3.*``.
 In your company we suggest that you use your company name as vendor namespace.

 Importing and Installing Packages